-The ERS research program on farm structure examines developments in the farm sector as a whole and for individual commodities, assesses their causes, and evaluates their impacts on productivity, financial performance, prices, and environmental outcomes.
-ERS research provides detailed empirical analyses of specific issues related to the economics of farm structure and organization.
+The Economic Research Service (ERS) research program on farm structure examines developments in the farm sector as a whole and for individual commodities, assesses their causes, and evaluates their impacts on productivity, financial performance, prices, and environmental outcomes.
+ERS research provides detailed empirical analyses of specific issues related to the economics of farm structure and organization, including the use of contracts.
 For examples of recent and ongoing research topics, see Research on Farm Structure and Organization.

-ERS also has three periodic report series related to farm structure:
+ERS has three periodic report series related to farm structure:

 - Family Farm Reports and Brochures.
 ERS researchers seek to identify and analyze the key factors affecting farm structure and prepare periodic reports on the changing structure and finances of the diverse types of U.S. farms.
-For the latest brochure in the series, see: America’s Diverse Family Farms: 2019 Edition (EIB-214, December 2019).
+For the latest brochure in the series, see America's Diverse Family Farms: 2021 Edition (EIB-231, December 2021).

 - Agricultural Contracting Updates.
 ERS tracks the use of marketing and production contracts in agriculture across time and commodities.